Assured autonomy: How operations research powers and orchestrates generative AI systems

-The minimax layer then becomes concrete.
-The adversary is nature and correlation: extreme weather, common-mode failures, and sequences of contingencies that push the system toward cascading collapse.
-An ambiguity set can encode plausible distribution shift, for instance via Wasserstein neighborhoods around empirical distributions of weather and renewable generation.
+The minimax layer becomes concrete.
+The adversary is nature and correlation: extreme weather, common-mode failures, contingency sequences pushing toward cascading collapse.
+An ambiguity set can encode plausible distribution shift via Wasserstein neighborhoods around empirical distributions of weather and renewable generation.
 The planner chooses reserves, dispatch, and corrective actions that perform well against least-favorable distributions, consistent with the reliability paradigm.
-Recent work on worst-case generation in Wasserstein space is relevant because it constructs least-favorable distributions as pushforwards of a transport map, rather than relying on a finite catalog of hand-crafted scenarios \citep{ChengXieZhuZhu2025WorstCase}.
+Recent work on worst-case generation in Wasserstein space constructs least-favorable distributions as pushforwards of a transport map rather than from a finite catalog of hand-crafted scenarios \citep{ChengXieZhuZhu2025WorstCase}.

-The grid also clarifies a governance lesson: monitoring and fallback are part of the design.
+The grid clarifies a governance lesson: monitoring and fallback are part of design.
 Power systems already have telemetry, alarms, and protection logic.
-Assured autonomy therefore means aligning AI components with that discipline.
-Recommendations should be filtered through security constraints; deviations detected using established stability and adequacy metrics; and fallback made explicit, from conservative redispatch to automated protection and, in extremis, controlled load shedding.
-The point is not to replace the reliability-first regime, but to make agentic AI compatible with it: transformers can improve interface and explanation, while deterministic flows and explicit optimization preserve the invariants the grid cannot compromise.
+Assured autonomy means aligning AI components with that discipline.
+Recommendations should be filtered through security constraints; deviations detected using established stability and adequacy metrics; fallback made explicit, from conservative redispatch to automated protection and, in extremis, controlled load shedding.
+The point is not to replace the reliability-first regime but to make agentic AI compatible with it: transformers improve interface and explanation, while deterministic flows and explicit optimization preserve invariants the grid cannot compromise.

 Across the four domains, the lesson is the same.
-Autonomy fails when operations demand invariants, tail-risk discipline, and coordination that stochastic generation and after-the-fact checks do not supply.
-Assured autonomy rests on three choices: a deterministic, auditable generator; minimax stress tests that search for catastrophic regimes; and monitoring with clear escalation and fallback rules.
-The binding constraint differs by domain---delays and feedback in supply chains, certified interaction in mobility and aviation, workflow propagation in healthcare, and codified reliability under correlated contingencies in power grids.
+Autonomy fails when operations demand invariants, tail-risk discipline, and coordination that stochastic generation and after-the-fact checks cannot supply.
+Assured autonomy rests on three choices: \look{an auditable, constraint-aware generator, often implemented through deterministic transport}; minimax stress tests searching for catastrophic regimes; and monitoring with clear escalation and fallback rules.
+The binding constraint differs by domain---delays and feedback in supply chains, certified interaction in mobility and aviation, workflow propagation in healthcare, codified reliability under correlated contingencies in grids.
 The agenda is to move assurance upstream: invariants in the model, worst cases in the loop, escalation in the system.